parcel-bundler/website/src/plugin-system/transformer.md

 eleventyNavigation:
   key: Transformer
   order: 1
-summary: "A plugin type: Convert an asset into another asset"
+summary: "A plugin type: Convert an asset (into another asset)"
 ---

 TODO